 So what do we do in these desperate times?
-Look to different unconventional exercises to get our creative juices flowing, get us better organized, and more focused.
-Some of these exercises were adopted from other agencies, blogs we love, or developed by ourselves.
+Look at different unconventional exercises to get our creative juices flowing, get us better organized, and more focused.
+We adopted these exercises from other agencies, blogs we love, or developed ourselves.
 We know getting inspired sometimes can be a tough and tricky situation, so to help you guys out we’ve shared our list below.

 What’s Holding your Attention?
 Developed by Ideo

 Implement a “Check-in” question session every morning with your team.
 As we all know, our lives don’t solely consist of what we do at work.
 We have stresses at home, too.
 Whether it is taking care of kids, renovating a kitchen, ending our favorite Netflix series (don’t be fooled, this sh*t can sting like a bad breakup), there are things we carry into our work lives, but keep to ourselves.
 By implementing a daily check-in question, such as “Where is your mind today?” or “What do you need from us?”, allows everyone to understand the baggage that each person has brought into the office.
 While this isn’t technically a brainstorming exercise, it could be what’s holding your team back.
 By clearing the air amongst team members, everyone feels more comfortable with being vulnerable with one another.
 And with vulnerability comes the ability to let go of fear and in turn, more risk-taking when it comes time to brainstorm.

 “Out of the box” Tool.
 Developed by us, Serious Business